 Audio production by Turnkey Podcast Productions.
 You’re the expert.
 Your podcast will prove it.

-In this episode, Neil and Shanice discuss:
+In this episode, Neil and Steph discuss:

 Key Takeaways:

-Get in touch with Shanice Miller:
+Get in touch with Steph Tuss:

-Website: https://tasklygroup.com/
+Website: https://www.lifeisnowinc.com/

-Instagram: https://www.instagram.com/tasklygroup_/
+Instagram: https://instagram.com/stephtuss

 Thank you to our sponsors!

-- Ruby Receptionist – Virtual receptionist & live call services that will help you grow your office (and save money), one call at a time – to learn more, go to http://ruby.com/ or call 844.311.7829
+- Ruby Receptionist – Virtual receptionist & live call services that will help you grow your office (and save money), one call at a time – to learn more, go to https://get.ruby.com/TLE or call 844.311.7829

 - The Net Profit CFO – Ryan Kimler works with attorneys who want to enjoy higher net profits without working longer or harder.
 With just 9 Simple Numbers, Ryan will help you drive more profit to your bottom line-and he won’t confuse you with all the details!
 Connect with Ryan at www.netprofitcfo.com.